semaphoreci/docs/docs/essentials/schedule-a-workflow-run.md

 They act as an entrypoint for workflows that were not initiated by git provider automation.
 The following are the key differences between Schedulers and Tasks:

-- Schedulers require the provition of a cron-based schedule.
+- Schedulers require the provision of a cron-based schedule.
 In contrast, Tasks have two modes:
 **scheduled** (which overlaps Schedulers) and **unscheduled** (periodic execution is disabled).
 - Due to technical limitations, Schedulers required customers to run at least one workflow before their use.
 Tasks use a new data flow to overcome that difficulty, so you can **run them on any branch** (as long as it exists in the repository).